Victor Oladipo

 Oladipo was drafted with the second overall pick in the 2013 NBA draft by the Orlando Magic and went on to be named to the NBA All-Rookie First Team.
 He was traded to the Oklahoma City Thunder in 2016 and then traded to the Indiana Pacers in 2017.
 He became a first-time NBA All-Star, led the league in steals, was named to the All-Defensive First Team and the All-NBA Third Team, and won the NBA Most Improved Player Award in his first season with Indiana.
 Despite an injury-riddled 2018–19 season, including a season-ending injury in January 2019, Oladipo was named an Eastern Conference All-Star reserve for the second straight year.
-In January 2021, he was traded to the Houston Rockets, but was dealt to the Heat just two months later.
+In January 2021, he was traded to the Houston Rockets, but was dealt to the Miami Heat just two months later.
 He underwent season-ending surgery after just four games with Miami and made his playing return in March 2022.

-Oladipo is also a singer, having released an EP, Songs for You in 2017 and his debut album V.O. in 2018.
-He also appeared as "Thingamajig" on season 2 of The Masked Singer, finishing in 5th.
+Oladipo is also a singer, having released an EP, Songs for You, in 2017, his debut full-length album V.O.
+In 2018, and an afrobeats-inspired EP, TUNDE, in 2023.
+He also appeared as "Thingamajig" on season 2 of The Masked Singer, finishing in fifth place.

 Early life

 Oladipo was born in Silver Spring, Maryland, and raised in Upper Marlboro, Maryland.
-His mother, Joan Amanze Oladipo, a nurse, and father Christopher Oladipo are immigrants from Nigeria.
+His mother, a nurse, and father are from Nigeria.
 Oladipo's parents moved to the United States in 1985, where they were married.
-Oladipo has three sisters, Kristine (1986), Kendra (1990), who became deaf in second grade, and twin sister Victoria.
+Oladipo has three sisters, including a pair of twins.

+High school career

 After playing CYO basketball at St. Jerome Academy in Hyattsville, Maryland, Oladipo played high school basketball at DeMatha High School, also in Hyattsville.
 As a senior, he averaged 11.9 points, 10.3 rebounds and 3.6 blocks per game.
 He led DeMatha to a 32–4 record and the Washington Catholic Athletic Conference and City championships.
 Oladipo was named to the Washington Post 2010 All-Met First Team and the First Team All-WCAC.
 He was ranked No. 144 overall and the No. 41 shooting guard in his class by Rivals.com, while Scout.com listed him as the No. 39 shooting guard in his class, and ESPN listed him at No. 53 at his position.